 The advent of betting exchanges has caused a dramatic restructuring to the UK betting landscape.
-Betting exchanges, most notably Betfair, enable punters to bet against each other and allow individuals to bet on horses to lose.
+Betting exchanges enable punters to bet against each other and allow individuals to bet on horses to lose.
 The sites make their money by taking a commission from each winning bet.
-Offering generally better odds due to lower margins, Betfair in particular has become integral to influencing the price of horses in every race.
+Bookmakers that offer generally better odds due to lower margins tend to become integral in influencing the price of horses in every race.

 Bookmakers use betting exchanges to hedge liabilities and to try and manipulate the market.
-Betting exchanges work on the basis that the price you take when striking the bet is the price you receive if your selection is successful (there has recently been the introduction of a Betfair SP system, however).
+Betting exchanges work on the basis that the price you take when striking the bet is the price you receive if your selection is successful.
 They also enable punters to strike bets ‘in running’, as the races are in the process of being run.
 This factor plays an integral part and forms the basis on which a large percentage professionals make their money, as becoming accustomed to a horses mentality, running style and the way the race is going to be run from a pace perspective, is a skill which can lead to a healthy profit being achieved.
 Trading horses works much in the same way as the stock market, effectively buying low and selling high or vice versa, with the intention of securing a guaranteed profit.
 See our Trading In Running On Horse Racing article for more information.

 In an ultra-competitive market environment, bookmakers from around the UK and Europe have looked for a unique selling point to attract custom.
 What started as an attractive incentive offered by a few, has turned into par for the course.
 We are talking about Best Odds Guaranteed – a concession that the vast majority of firms now offer.
 This offer gives bettors the advantage of obtaining the best of two prices: